fleekxyz/non-fungible-apps/README.md

 In order to run them, you need to have Forge by Foundry installed on your machine (check [this](https://book.getfoundry.sh/getting-started/installation.html) installation guide).

+It is also required for you to have [forge-std](https://github.com/foundry-rs/forge-std/tree/cd7d533f9a0ee0ec02ad81e0a8f262bc4203c653) in your `./lib/` directory.

 After installing Foundry and its components, you can simply run `yarn test:foundry` in the root directory of the repository and execute all test cases that are described in the `test/foundry` directory.

 ### Running Both Test Environments